Ph.D. from University of Chicago, 2009

 - RTG Hildebrandt Assistant Professor, University of Michigan, 2009 - 2010

 My research program explores interactions between modern methods in algebraic geometry, algebraic combinatorics, and representation theory.
-In particular, I am interested in answering geometric and topological questions about algebraic varieties such as Grassmannians, flag varieties, and affine Deligne-Lusztig varieties using the methods of algebraic combinatorics and combinatorial representation theory.
-Related interests include the study of the partially ordered set of Newton polygons associated to elements in the affine Weyl group, the development of models for quantum and affine Schubert calculus, and affine Hecke algebras.
+In particular, I am interested in answering geometric and topological questions about algebraic varieties such as (affine) Grassmannians and flag varieties, and affine Deligne-Lusztig varieties using the methods of algebraic combinatorics, combinatorial representation theory, and even geometric group theory.
+Related interests include the study of the partially ordered set of Newton polygons associated to elements in the affine Weyl group, the Peterson isomorphism relating quantum and affine Schubert calculus, and various affine Hecke algebras.

 Publications and Preprints

-- "Dimensions of affine Deligne-Lusztig varieties: a new approach via labeled folded alcove walks and root operators," joint with Petra Schwer and Anne Thomas, to appear in Memoirs of the AMS, preprint available online at arXiv:1504.07076, 2015.
+- "Dimensions of affine Deligne-Lusztig varieties: a new approach via labeled folded alcove walks and root operators," joint with Petra Schwer and Anne Thomas, Mem.
+Amer.
+Math.
+Soc., 261(1260):0, 2019.